- StoreProjects

 The mini-lathe

 Mini lathes are the smallest wood lathes that are available on the market.
 They have lightweight engines with a typical horsepower of about 1 HP, allowing you to safely turn small wooden objects around as you work on them.
-A mini lathe takes up space of fewer than 18 inches from center to center, allowing you to fit in pieces that take up less than one and a half feet of bed space
+A mini lathe takes up less than 18 inches of space from center to center, allowing you to fit in pieces that take up less than one and a half feet of bed space

 The midi lathe is bigger than the mini-lathe in every way.
 While traditional midi lathes use the conventional pulley and belt speed regulation system, newer models offer electronic variable speed settings.